 Yield Signs in Work Facilities

 In many workplaces there will also be yield signs to let people know that they need to watch out for potential dangers.
 These signs are typically intended to provide instructions to the drivers of high-lows, forklifts, and other equipment.
-In many cases these vehicles will be traveling in areas where pedestrians are walking, and it is best to have the vehicles yield the right of way.
-This can help ensure everyone in the area is able to remain safer than would otherwise be possible.
+In many cases, these vehicles will be traveling in areas where pedestrians are crossing, and it is best to have the vehicles yield the right-of-way.
+This can help ensure both parties are safe.

 - What color is a yield sign?